loevlie/Second_Brain/content/Developer/Video and Image Related Tips.md

 ```

-### Finding the unique RGB values in a numpy array:
+### Finding the unique RGB values in a numpy array (useful for working with semantic segmentation masks):

 ```python
 np.unique(img.reshape(-1, img.shape[2]), axis=0)